 In order to properly diagnose a tie, the lip and tongue must be maneuvered in a way that can clearly expose any restrictions.
 This involves a lap-to-lap exam, in which a parent is seated across from the doctor, and the baby's head is placed in Dr. Aaronson's lap.
 Dr. Aaronson will then lift the baby's lip, move the cheeks, and lift under the tongue to look for any restrictions.
 It is important to note that the presence of a frenum (a band of tissue) connecting the lip or tongue to the rest of the mouth does not necessarily mean treatment is needed.
 Dr. Aaronson evaluates whether the frenum is inhibiting the baby's mouth from going through the necessary movements to properly latch and suck.

 If Dr. Aaronson determines that your child has a tie (or multiple ties), then treatment options are discussed.
-In most cases, treatment would involve a laser frenectomy, which involves a laser cutting through the frenum until the restriction is removed.
+In most cases, treatment would involve a laser frenectomy, which involves a laser shining a light on the frenum until the restriction is removed.
 Risks and benefits are then reviewed, and parents have an opportunity to ask any questions.
 There is never any pressure to decide on the spot - parents are welcome to go home and think about their options before making the decision whether or not to treat.
-There is no charge for the consultation if parents opt not to treat.

 If you decide to proceed with treatment that day, you are asked to sign the informed consent and then pay for the treatments.
-The charge is $649 per site (lip, tongue, cheek).
-We ask that you pay in advance because insurance companies will send reimbursement checks directly to your home address, as we are out of network and cannot receive medical insurance payments.
+The charge is $799 per site (lip, tongue, cheek) for infants and children up to age 3.
+We ask that you pay at the time of service because insurance companies will send reimbursement checks directly to your home address, as we are out of network and cannot receive medical insurance payments.

 Your child is brought back to the treatment room by an assistant.
 We ask that parents stay in the waiting room during the treatment, which usually takes less than 5 minutes.
 The reason we ask parents to not be in the room is because Dr. Aaronson needs to focus 100% of her attention on your child, and having worried or anxious parents in the corner of the room is distracting.
 If you have an issue not being in the room during treatment, please discuss this with the doctor.
 Exceptions can be made in certain circumstances, but please be prepared to not be allowed in the room during treatment.